noelquirke/Site4SoreEyes/README.md

 <h2>Strategy</h2>
 <h3>Technical Capabilites</h3>
+<p> A carousel slider for added amination to the site.
+Links to external sites for further information regarding eye conditions, Google Maps linking all the local Opticians in the area.
+A contact us form for any questions or concerns users may have.
+A connect section with includes social media links on appropriate social media icons</p>
 <h2>Structure</h2>
 <h3>Skeleton</h3>
 <p>The homepage will be a landing page for the user and give them a clean, easy to follow design offering concise information.
 Most of the sites information is on this page in a </p>